 - Server license plus device client access licenses (CALs): License cost is paid only for the machine that runs SQL Server and at the same time for each and every other device that connects to this SQL Server instance.
 An ideal case where this model of licensing can be applied is Kiosks were there are multiple users per device.

 - Server license plus user CALs: License cost in this model is paid for the machine that runs SQL Server instance and also on a user basis accessing the machine.
 This is very useful in the cases of enterprises in which each and every user can access the SQL Server machine for many devices at once.

 In this article we have gone through the concepts of SSRS (SQL Server Reporting Service) and also understood the circumstances or scenarios where it finds its usage.
 We have also understood the features that SSRS provides to its end users.
 We also have discussed how we can leverage different SSRS features in the report development life cycle.
-We have gone through few more specifics of it as like the editions and the licensing details in more detailed manner.
+We have gone through a few more specifics of it as like the editions and the licensing details in a more detailed manner.

 With this article, we have tried to provide as many details as possible.
 We hope that this article should provide all the details that you would require if you are interested in the whole feature of SSRS.
 Please provide us the feedback on this article in the form of comments or suggestions.
 Though we have put in lots of effort in providing the most accurate details possible, we would still request you to please contact the Microsoft documentation as well, if you are willing to make any purchase decisions.

 Explore SSRS Sample Resumes!
 Download & Edit, Get Noticed by Top Employers!
 Download Now!